First Battle of Ypres: Subsequent operations

 Winter operations from November 1914 to February 1915 in the Ypres area, took place in the Attack on Wytschaete (14 December).
 A reorganisation of the defence of Flanders had been carried out by the Franco-British from 15 to 22 November, which left the BEF holding a homogeneous front from Givenchy to Wytschaete 21 mi to the north.
 Joffre arranged for a series of attacks on the Western Front, after receiving information that German divisions were moving to the Russian Front.
 The Eighth Army was ordered to attack in Flanders and French was asked to participate with the BEF on 14 December.
 Joffre wanted the British to attack along all of the BEF front and especially from Warneton to Messines, as the French attacked from Wytschaete to Hollebeke.
 French gave orders to attack from the Lys to Warneton and Hollebeke with II and III Corps, as IV and Indian corps conducted local operations, to fix the Germans to their front.

 French emphasised that the attack would begin on the left flank, next to the French and that units must not move ahead of each other.
 The French and the 3rd Division were to capture Wytschaete and Petit Bois, then Spanbroekmolen was to be taken by II Corps attacking from the west and III Corps from the south, only the 3rd Division making a maximum effort.
 On the right the 5th Division was only to pretend to attack and III Corps was to make demonstrations, as the corps was holding a 10 mi front and could do no more.
 On the left, the French XVI Corps failed to reach its objectives and the 3rd Division got to within 50 yd of the German line and found uncut wire.
 One battalion took 200 yd of the German front trench and took 42 prisoners.
-The failure of the attack on Wytschaete resulted in the attack further south being cancelled but German artillery retaliation was much heavier than the British bombardment.
+The failure of the attack on Wytschaete resulted in the attack further south being cancelled.
+German artillery retaliation was much heavier than the British bombardment.

 Desultory attacks were made from 15 to 16 December which, against intact German defences and deep mud, made no impression.
 On 17 December, XVI and II corps did not attack, the French IX Corps sapped forward a short distance down the Menin road and small gains were made at Klein Zillebeke and Bixschoote.
 Joffre ended attacks in the north, except for operations at Arras and requested support from French who ordered attacks on 18 December along the British front, then restricted the attacks to support of XVI Corps by II Corps and demonstrations by II Corps and the Indian Corps.
 Fog impeded the Arras attack and a German counter-attack against XVI Corps led II Corps to cancel its supporting attack.
 Six small attacks were made by the 8th, 7th, 4th and Indian divisions, which captured little ground, all of which was found to be untenable due to mud and water-logging; Franco-British attacks in Flanders ended.